-The total expenses paid to or on behalf of the Corporation members during the year was £154; 1 Corporation member (2019: £22 to 1 Corporation member).
+The total expenses paid to or on behalf of the Corporation members during the year was £0 (2020: £154 to 1 Corporation member).
 This represents travel and subsistence expenses and other out of pocket expenses incurred in attending Corporation meetings and other College related events and meetings in their official capacity.

-No Corporation member has received any remuneration or waived payments from the College or its subsidiary during the year (2019: None).
+No Corporation member has received any remuneration or waived payments from the College or its subsidiary during the year (2020: None).